What It Takes

 - Calculus-based probability

-- One course in an object-oriented programming language such as C++, Python, Java or C#
+- Object-oriented programming course (such as C++, Python, Java or C#)

-Additional coursework in any of these topics may strengthen the application; however, candidates deficient in one of these areas will also still be considered provided proper remediation is completed in advance of matriculation, should an offer of admission be extended.
+Candidates with deficiency in one of these areas will be considered provided proper remediation is completed before enrollment, should an offer of admission be extended.